PayButton/paybutton-server/README.md

   sr, serverrestart           [paybutton-dev]     restart WS server
 ```

-**WARN**: Notice this means that many commands are not supposed to work by running then purely on the host machine.
+**WARNING**: Notice this means that many commands are **not supposed** to work by running then purely on the host machine.

 For example, `yarn test` runs the `test` script, but this won't work properly when executed from the host machine, so the proper way to execute tests are to run them with `yarn docker test` (or manually entering the `paybutton-dev` container and running `yarn test` there, which is exactly what `yarn docker test` does).

 ### Optional configuration